Counseling Center Student Resources

 Worker's Permit - Students needing a worker's permit are to fill out the following online form through the Virginia Department of Labor and Industry.

-Selective Service Registration - Federal law requires every male to register with Selective Service within 30 days of his 18th birthday and extending 30 days thereafter.
+Selective Service Registration - Federal law requires every male to register with Selective Service within 30 days of his 18th birthday and extend 30 days thereafter.
 Late registration is accepted up to the 26th birthday.
 Failure to do so may deprive individuals of their rights to state and federal student assistance, state and federal employment, and other benefits.
 Males can register as early as 17 years and 3 months of age.

-Student Career & College Checklist - This checklist for gives a great outline for what students grades 8-12 should be considering for life after high school.
+Student Career & College Checklist - This checklist gives a great outline for what students grades 8-12 should be considering for life after high school.

-Military Information and Student Benefits - Students interested in learning how the militiary can help pay for their college education should explore this website.
+Military Information and Student Benefits - Students interested in learning how the military can help pay for their college education should explore this website.
 Active Duty, Reserves, and ROTC are all explored here!
 There are fabulous opportunities you wouldn't believe through the military!